 4. Accept your situation

 You are not a superman or woman.
-Accept that good moments with little stress alternate with moments when the walls seem to come down.
+Accept that good moment with little stress alternate with moments when the walls seem to come down.
 Experiencing all these different emotions really belongs to an uncertain time like this.

 Do not be afraid and be aware that you will always remain in this condition.
 Trust that after every panic moment there will come a time when things lighten up.
 Try not to think too far ahead.
 Live in the now as much as possible.
 Now you may not have financial stress yet and you can still shop for groceries.
 And now you have no physical complaints or disease symptoms.
 You might be worrying about something that will never happen!